AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Arcane Eye

-Starting at 3rd level, when you see a spell being cast within 90' of you, you may use your reaction to make a Sorcery (Wisdom) check against a DC of 10 + the spell's level.
+Starting at 3rd level, when you see a spell being cast within 90' of you, you may use your reaction to make a Sorcery (Intelligence) check against a DC of 10 + the spell's level.
 On a successful check, you recognize the spell's magic type and level.
 When you recognize a spell, you may use this feature to place a barrier around you to endure the blow, and either:

 - If the spell requires an attack and targets you, impose disadvantage on the attack.